The-Good-Virus/M9-Team-Assignment/README.md

 # The coder stated in the code that they didn't use the Lamba function but despite that the code still runs like a regular calculator

 # The coder used the code "tkinter" to create the graphical interface for the calculator.
-To make the calculator interactive the
+To make the calculator interactive the buttons and command functions allow the user to punch in the numbers and symbols seen on the calculator

 # By removing root.mainloop() it'll completely cancel out everything.